viam-modules/event-manager/README.md

 ## Viam event-manager Service Configuration

-The service configuration uses JSON to describe rules around events.
+Event manager configuration uses JSON to describe rules, notifications, and actions for events.

+You can try using a configuration helper for your event managers [found here](https://workflow_mcvella.viamapplications.com/).

 The following example configures three events:

 * The first triggers when the system is "active" and a configured sensor component gets values of a length greater than 3 at "big.good" within the get_readings() results, sending an email.